Complete the Common App in 5 days with our College Application Booster® Camp.

 Explanation:

-The key to this prompt is to showcase your intellectual curiosity as a student, so don’t be shy!
-To portray the excitement for learning that animates you on your academic journey both inside and outside of the classroom, use this space as a place to dive deeply into the topic, dynamic, theory or philosophy that interests you the most.
-Just make sure that it doesn’t come off as entirely disconnected from your intended major, extracurricular activities, and coursework—this response should be complementary to your overall narrative, adding dimension and context to interests already apparent in your application.
+The key to this prompt is to showcase your intellectual curiosity, so don’t be shy!
+With your response, you should convey the excitement for learning that animates you both inside and outside of the classroom; use this space to dive deeply into the topic, text, theory or philosophy that interests you the most.
+While it doesn’t have to be directly related to your intended area of study, make sure that it doesn’t come off as entirely disconnected from your selected major or your application hook—this response should be complementary to your overall narrative, adding dimension and context to interests already evident in your application.

 As you approach this prompt, be sure to explicate the why with care and specificity.
 Why can you get lost in this topic for hours?
 Why did you decide to explore it in the first place?
 Why is it important to you in the context of your story, background and experiences?
 As you describe these details, also focus on the human elements that are meaningful to you in addition to the topic itself.
 What makes you so happy about absorbing endless details and intricacies about it?
 How have you chosen to investigate its dimensions through your endeavors?

-Additionally, be sure to underscore precisely how UNC will be the perfect place for you to further pursue and dissect this topic of interest.
-Admissions officers hope to not only discover what exhilarates you academically, but how you’ll use it to enrich UNC’s learning community and make the campus as a whole a more interesting, energetic and multifaceted place.
+Additionally, be sure to underscore precisely how UNC is the ideal place for you to further pursue and dissect this topic of interest.
+Admissions officers hope to not only discover what exhilarates you academically, but how you’ll use it to enrich UNC’s learning environment and make the campus as a whole a more interesting, energetic, and dynamic intellectual community.

 l